in-the-keyhole/nebraskacode2016/README.md

 ##Workshops
 ###Let's Do Microsoft Micro-Services!
 ####Speaker: Chase Aucoin
+Connect with Chase [on LinkedIn](https://www.linkedin.com/in/chaseaucoin) for links to presentation and support.

 Full-Day Workshop, 8:00 AM Wednesday, May 18, 2016

 A full day of fun, excitement, and Micro-Services!